top of page

 • Digital Library | Easton, CT Library

 Digital Library The Easton Public Library offers a variety of digital material for its patrons, including eBooks, downloadable audiobooks, digital magazines, and streaming videos, which are all available with an Easton Public Library card.
 You will need your card to set up and access your account.
 We do not accept unsolicited submissions for link requests .
-Digital Resources Free With Your Library Card Libby Help Hoopla Help The Palace Project Help Kanopy Help Freegal Help Gale Legal Forms Help Mango Help Learning Express Help HelpNow Help How to use NewsBank Resources ResearchIT CT Help Helpful Links GetReadyForTaxes IRS Tax Withholding Estimator Service Core of Retired Executives-Help for Small Businesses Chatbot Arena - An open platform to test AI chatbots Research US charities and nonfprofits AI Search Engine Representing Yourself in Court Law Library Services Office of Victims Services Education Video Series: Legally Brief Episode 1 Free Lectures
+Digital Resources Free With Your Library Card Libby Help Libby Magazines Hoopla Help The Palace Project Help Kanopy Help Freegal Help Gale Legal Forms Help Mango Help Learning Express Help HelpNow Help How to use NewsBank Resources ResearchIT CT Help Helpful Links GetReadyForTaxes IRS Tax Withholding Estimator Service Core of Retired Executives-Help for Small Businesses Chatbot Arena - An open platform to test AI chatbots Research US charities and nonfprofits AI Search Engine Representing Yourself in Court Law Library Services Office of Victims Services Education Video Series: Legally Brief Episode 1 Free Lectures

-• Video Library | Easton, CT Library
+• Library Hours | Easton, CT Library

 • Hotspots/Laptops | Easton, CT Library